dturk0610/asteroids/README.md

 ## Goals

 The goal of the game is pretty straight forward, the player is a small triangular space ship that flies around space avoiding fast and slow moving asteroids.
-In order to evade the asteroids, the player can shoot them down with their built on cannon or jump into hyper space and attempt a dodge.
+In order to evade the asteroids, the player can shoot them down with their built on cannon, navigate out of their path of destruction or jump into hyper space and attempt a dodge in doing so.

 ## Controls